NBA Rumors: Juwan Howard A Lakers Coaching Candidate, Betting Markets Say

 The Los Angeles Lakers, following a disastrous first season with LeBron James that saw them miss the playoffs, are widely expected to fire coach Luke Walton.
 This has led to lots of speculation about who might replace him, with names mentioned including Tyronn Lue and Jason Kidd.

-Now, a new name has emerged: Former University of Michigan and NBA player Juwan Howard.
+Now, a new name has emerged: former University of Michigan and NBA player Juwan Howard.

 It’s unclear what exactly moved the betting markets Howard’s way, as there has been nothing stated by any major NBA reporter indicating that he is a Lakers coaching candidate, or a candidate for any other league head coaching job,.

-The 46-year-old Howard is currently an assistant coach with the Miami Heat, and was both a teammate and assistant coach during Lebron James’ tenure with the Heat.
+The 46-year-old Howard is currently an assistant coach with the Miami Heat, and was both a teammate and assistant coach during LeBron James’ tenure with the Heat.
 Howard, part of Michigan’s famous Fab Five team in the early 1990s, played nearly 20 years in the NBA, winning a pair of championships towards the end of his career with Miami.
 After his retirement in 2013, Howard moved over to the Heat’s coaching staff.

 What happened to make Juwan Howard the betting favorite to be the next coach of the Lakers? https://t.co/uTCJPtXD2n